morimekta/providence/src/site/markdown/providence-tools.md

 #### Supported Protocols

+Short overview over the RPC protocols supported by the RPC tool.

 - `http://` and `https://`: Connects to a thrift `TServlet` or similar.
 - `thrift://`: Connects to a `TSimpleServer` type thrift server.
 - `thrift+nonblocking://`: Connects to a `TNonblockingServer` type thrift server, or a similar thrift server that wraps messages in `TFramedTransport`.

+## Config Helper

+Providence can be used as a base for generating config too.
+Take a look at the `providence-config` module for an in depth example of the config markup syntax.
+But using the config is not always preferrable, or trivial to utilize in it's raw form.
+So in order to transform / build the config, and in order to validate or test the config written before deployed, we have a "config helper tool", or `pvdcfg`.

+The tool have three main functions:

+- `pvdcfg print`: Parse and compile the target config and print it out to standard out.

+    ```sh
+    $ pvdcfg -I providence/ print resources/my_service.cfg
+    {
+      http {
+        port = 8080
+      }
+      db {
+        host = "localhost:1234"
+      }
+    }
+    ```

+- `pvdcfg params`: Show a list of params that can be used to augment the config, and in which config file its defined.

+    ```sh
+    $ pvdcfg -I providence/ params resources/my_service.cfg
+    http_port = 8080 (resources/my_service.cfg)
+    db_host = "localhost:1234" (resources/db.cfg)
+    ```

+- `pvdcfg validate`: Validate a set of config files from a base config.
+This is similar to the 'print' command, but prints nothing on success, and only the error message if the parsing fails at any step.

+    ```sh
+    $ pvdcfg -I providence/ validate resources/good.cfg
+    $ pvdcfg -I providence/ validate resources/*.cfg
+    Error in my_service.cfg line 23 position 6
+        No such field 'blah' in config.Service
+          blah = "nothing"
+    ------^
+    ```

+**TODO:** There are still quite a lot to explore related to the providence config.
+Among them is how to manage config root management, in such a way that we can merge configs that are not always in relative path to each other.